 When learning about keywords it is always useful to bear in mind how SEO has changed in recent years.
 In answering the question ‘are keywords still important for SEO?’ let me answer it by saying this.

 Not long ago, we heard a great deal about things called ‘meta keywords‘.
-These used to be important, but now they are not.
+These used to be important in SEO copywriting, but now they are not.
 The main considerations now are relevant content and what we call ‘focus keywords’ – and quality inbound links.

 What are focus keywords?